aurasphere/aurasphere/README.md

 I'm Donato, and this is your daily fortune:

-> 🥠 It’s about time I got out of that cookie.
+> 🥠 The world may be your oyster, but it doesn't mean you'll get its pearl.

-Last update: Sun Jan 16 05:07:40 2022
+Last update: Mon Jan 17 05:09:03 2022